nunit/nunit.analyzers/documentation/NUnit2026.md

 # NUnit2026
-## Wrong actual type used with SomeItemsConstraint.
+## Wrong actual type used with the SomeItemsConstraint with EqualConstraint.

 | Topic    | Value
 | :--      | :--